 WHO TO SET UP YOUR EMAIL MARKETING WITH

 When I first set things up I started with Mailchimp.
-It was ok but a lot of work and very confusing to me.
-I had to write down all of the processes for the various things I was doing and it was just too complicated to the not so tech savvy person that I am.
+It was ok but a lot of work and very confusing to me at first.
+I had to write down all of the processes for the various things I was doing and it was just too complicated when I was just first starting out.
 I decided to make the switch to MailerLite and couldn’t be any happier.
 It has really made the process easier for me and I can better track all of my growth.
 I can also create email opt-ins easier for my freebies, giveaways, and coupon codes.
 With that being said, I would highly recommend using MailerLite.
 If you already have an email list elsewhere, MailerLite makes the process of switching very easy.

 In order to start off, you need to give your audience a reason to sign-up to your email list.
 For this I would recommend creating an email opt-in that they would love.
 This can be a freebie, a coupon code, giveaway entry, or a complete guide.
 I’ve seen some travel bloggers send a full travel guide to a certain destination.
 Others may have a shop and provide a coupon code just for opting in.
 Another one I have seen is outdoor adventurer give a packing guide or even a complete hiking gear guide to share with their email subscribers.
 Be creative!
 You can also look around to see what other people use in your niche to get ideas.
 You can find one of my freebie email opt ins on this page just so you can see what I am talking about. *Please don’t steal their content and use it for your own email list as this is a copyright violation.*